 The Queer Resource Center's vision is to facilitate a campus environment such that Portland State University is the higher education destination of choice for students, staff, and faculty along the sexuality and gender spectrum.

 The Queer Resource Center provides students along the sexuality and gender spectrum with the support they need to persist to graduation.
 We build conscious coalitions among sexuality and gender related organizations within Portland State University and the surrounding community to strengthen support structures across communities and identities.
 We identify and address gaps in campus services for students, staff and faculty along the sexuality and gender spectra.
 To make mentorship opportunities possible between the Queer PSU staff and faculty and PSU students, the Queer Resource Center provides advocacy to students, faculty and staff in the pursuit of accessing full institutional benefits.
 We hold each other accountable to reflect the multiple and intersecting identities of LGBTQQIAAP communities in our staff, programs, and volunteers.
-We make the needs of students, staff and faculty along sexuality and gender spectra are a campus-wide priority as we provide the awareness, knowledge, and skills within campus departments.
+We ensure the needs of students, staff and faculty along sexuality and gender spectra are a campus-wide priority as we provide the awareness, knowledge, and skills within campus departments.

 - 2003-2004: Incidents exposed the need for the QRC to expand its focus from a gathering place to a campus resource and referral agency.
-Students identified staff and faculty allies, hosted open forums, and convened stakeholders to prepare a budget request.
+Students identified staff and faculty allies, hosted open forums, and convened stakeholders.